-A 2011 study from Japan showed that theanine, 5-6mg/kg, aided in reducing the occurrence of cerebral atrophy, learning impairments, behavioural depression and oxidative damage to the cerebral DNA.
-It has been shown that psychosocial stress accelerates ageing due to oxidative damage and can lead to cognitive dysfunction and depression.
+A 2011 study from Japan showed that theanine, 5-6mg/kg, aided in reducing the occurrence of cerebral atrophy, learning impairments, behavioral depression and oxidative damage to the cerebral DNA.
+It has been shown that psychosocial stress accelerates aging due to oxidative damage and can lead to cognitive dysfunction and depression.
 Theanine, found in Ceremonial Matcha has the potential to prevent this (Unno, K., et al., 2011).

 Matcha Combats Cancer and Oxidative Stress